DJcaston76/post-install-config/README.md

 **Step 6: Create a User** - Users create support tickets to get assistance from agents.
 - Navigate to Agent Panel > Users > Add User _(Note: You can also import users)_
-- Name the User "Dylan Thompson" and add an email for them
+- Name the User "Dallas Young" and add an email for them

 <br/>